Team488/VR_NetworkTables2024/README.md

 ### Live Tracking
 In this step, we will restart tracker_test using some options that will:
 1. Read in the calibration parameters from transform.txt (-f transform.txt)
-2. Zero the tracker coordinates to a know location (-z)
+2. the -z parameter sets the starting position of tracker 1 to april tag 18. will need to be adjusted for future FRC seasons
 3. Stream the tracker positions to a NetworkTables server at a specified IP Address (-a <IP Address>); typically 127.0.0.1 for running locally with a simulator, or an FRC address such as 10.4.88.2 when running on a live robot.

 To send to a NetworkTables server on your local machine, you must start the robot simulator
 - run the python robot simulator (see https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html)
    ## py -3 -m robotpy sim
-- Place tracker_1 in the predefined location for the -z option (e.g., a know location for an AprilTag; you will need to verify this location by looking at the code)
+- Place tracker_1 in the predefined location, currently april tag 18, for the -z option (e.g., a know location for an AprilTag; you will need to verify this location by looking at the code)
 - run tracker_test.py -v -z -f transform.txt -a 127.0.0.1
 - Hit ENTER as prompted in the terminal window